AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 ---

 > _Use this guide to mentor yourself — and others — across disciplines, industries, and challenges.
-It is living, growing, and a reflection of continuous evolution._
+It is living, growing, and a reflection of continuous

+---

+**About This List**
+This is not just a reading list—it's a living map of insights that have shaped my evolution from engineer to innovation leader.
+It was built to support others navigating technical complexity, cross-functional influence, creative growth, and systems-level change—at any stage of their career.
+I share it as a resource, an invitation, and a commitment to inclusive, empowered leadership.

+— Alicia M. Morgan

+---